• Destinations

 Jess described it as one of the most exciting features onboard, combining the speed of a rollercoaster with the unpredictability of a waterslide.

-It is one of the few features that genuinely influences booking decisions.
+It is one of the few features that influences booking decisions.

 Is Norwegian Luna worth it